PHILADELPHIA — One thing is certain about Sacha Boisvert: He’s not backing out of a fight.

 Switching the boxing gloves for hockey gloves, he got into plenty of scuffles during his two college seasons at North Dakota and Boston University.
 His 2025-26 season with the Terriers ended in a familiar spot: the penalty box.

-“I feel good, obviously a little nervous, but it’s normal for my first game,” Boisvert said at the morning skate Thursday.
-“Hopefully (we) get a team win tonight and just see what it’s all about to be out there with those guys.”
+“I feel good, obviously a little nervous, but it’s normal for my first game,” Boisvert said at the morning skate Thursday. “(I’ll) see what it’s all about to be out there with those guys.”

 “It knocked off some nerves a little bit, just to get to know the guys, talk to them and ask a lot of questions,” he said.
 “I’m more ready than I would’ve been if I played right away.”